Most Famous Guests: Richard Wagner, Jean Cocteau, Marlene Dietrich, The Dalai Llama, Though th Read more [...]

-This elegant 19th century neo-Baroque castle, in Pontresina near St. Moritz, Swiss Alps, has long been considered a very special property, but never more so than now, in its current form, as a superior 5 star hotel.
-Surely one of Switzerland’s finest.
+This elegant 19th century neo-Baroque castle, in Pontresina near St. Moritz, Swiss Alps, has long been considered a very special property but never more so than now, in its current form as one of Switzerland’s finest luxury 5 star hotels.

 It has panoramic views of some of the country’s most wonderful scenery; the Bernina glaciers and the Engadine Mountains, an award winning restaurant, a luxury spa and a host of other superb facilities.

 The service here is impeccable and the wonderful staff go out of their way to ensure both adults and children have a smooth, stress free luxury hotel experience in an opulent, distinctly old style, ambience.

 The have a great choice of rooms and suites, 112 in total, from standard singles to the top of the range, 48m², Grand Premium junior suite.

 In between are various rooms and junior suites (check your options on the booking page here), consisting of singles, doubles and twins with some of the larger spaces also having a sofa bed to sleep extra occupants.

 All of them are elegantly furnished and superbly clean and comfortable.
 They, along with all of the castle, lack no modern convenience but they still manage to retain a lovely old world feel; to put an era to it one might suggest early to mid 20th century.

 All the rooms are decorated with traditional Grisons ceiling panelling & Swiss pine rosettes, and space is not at a premium in any of them; even the smallest singles will have at least 20m² in space and include a seating area.

 The will in most cases have lovely mountain views, though some of the standard singles and doubles have a courtyard view which, though a very pleasant courtyard, can’t compete with the stunning scenery that surrounds the property.